systeminit/si/app/auth-portal/src/content/tutorial/08-asset_authoring.md

 Today, we are going to build a System Initiative Asset that allows us to create and manage [AWS EBS Volumes](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volumes.html).
-We are going to create a 100GB EBS Volume in AWS Ohio (us-east-2a) that has 3000 iops, running on an SSD and is unencrypted.
+We are going to create a 100GB EBS Volume in AWS Ohio (us-east-2a) that has 3000 iops, running on an SSD, and is unencrypted.

-**Please take care to follow the guide precisely; there's a lot of rough edges.
-Specifically, ensure you stick with the function naming scheme and setting the appropriate properties of attached functions.**
+**Please take care to follow the guide precisely; there are a lot of rough edges.
+Specifically, ensure you stick with the function naming scheme and set the appropriate properties of attached functions.**

 ### Anatomy of an Asset

-An Asset is a collection of functions that come together to provide the capability to talk to an infrastructure provider, e.g. an AWS EBS Volume.
+An Asset is a collection of functions that come together to provide the capability to talk to an infrastructure provider, e.g., an AWS EBS Volume.
 An Asset is made of the following types of functions:

 * Schema Variant Definition